-LEVEL DESCRIPTOR DESCRIPTION R Robust Controls are adequate, appropriate and fully effective.
-Overall control environment provides strong assurance that the risk is being managed.
-Control objectives are being met and no material improvements to controls have been identified that would have a noticeable impact on the level of risk.
-E Effective A few specific control weaknesses noted however the overall control environment remains effective.
-Certain critical controls require improvement to ensure that the overall environment will continue to operate effectively.
+LEVEL DESCRIPTOR DESCRIPTION FE Fully Effective Controls are adequate, appropriate and fully effective.
+Overall control environment provides reasonable assurance that the risk is being managed.
+Control objectives are being met and no improvements to controls have been identified.
+A Adequate A few specific control weaknesses noted however the overall control environment is adequate, appropriate and effective.
+Certain controls may require improvement to ensure that the overall environment will continue to operate effectively.
 I Inadequate Numerous specific controls weaknesses or gaps were noted.
 Overall control environment is not adequate or effective and fails to provide reasonable assurance that risks are being managed and control objectives are being met.
 The control environment needs improvement.